awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 The first procedure creates the IAM role that you must attach to each Amazon EC2 instance that runs the CloudWatch agent\.
 This role provides permissions for reading information from the instance and writing it to CloudWatch\.

-The second procedure creates the IAM role that you must attach to the Amazon EC2 instance being used to create the CloudWatch agent configuration file, if you're going to store this file in Systems Manager Parameter Store so that other servers can use it\.
+The second procedure creates the IAM role that you must attach to the Amazon EC2 instance being used to create the CloudWatch agent configuration file\.
+This step is necessary if you're going to store this file in Systems Manager Parameter Store so that other servers can use it\.
 This role provides permissions for writing to Parameter Store, in addition to the permissions for reading information from the instance and writing it to CloudWatch\.
 This role includes permissions sufficient to run the CloudWatch agent as well as to write to Parameter Store\.

 **To create the IAM role necessary for each server to run the CloudWatch agent**